jabranr/jabranr.github.io/articles/migrate-from-sublime-text-to-visual-studio-code.md

 private: false
 ---

-I am a Front-end Web Developer at [Rated People](https://ratedpeople.com) (RP) and my day-to-day job requires me to use tools that I am comfortable too work with and those that serve the purpose.
+I am a Frontend Web Developer at [Rated People](https://ratedpeople.com) (RP) and my day-to-day job requires me to use tools that I am comfortable too work with and those that serve the purpose.
 This is why everyone in my team uses a different editor of their choice.
 The company offers all the support required for better workflow and tools regardlessly.
 After joining RP back in 2015 I was given a [PHP/WebStorm](https://www.jetbrains.com/phpstorm/) license that I hardly used and instead kept on using [SublimeText](https://www.sublimetext.com/) because of my comfortability with it.
 Nevertheless PHPStorm is a great IDE!

 So recently I started to look into [Visual Studio Code](https://code.visualstudio.com/) (vscode) after hearing all the good stuff about it &ndash; especially from Twitter and our team lead Simon Delaney.
 Over this past weekend while learning some advance stuff about HTML5 Canvas, I decided to give vscode a try.